-Anna Graber Anna Graber, 1969, lives in Zurich and works as a freelance artist, researcher and photographer. lives and works in Zurich. www.cafe-des-visions.ch
+Anna Graber Anna Graber, 1969, lives and works in Zurich/CH and works as a freelance artist, researcher and photographer. www.cafe-des-visions.ch

 After a bachelor’s degree in mediation of art and design in Zurich, she studied art in public space in Lucerne.
 Her interests are public spheres – be they real or virtual – and communication.
 That is why many projects in museums as well as in public space are participatory and pose a question that can be negotiated on site, either through creative collaboration, through conversation or a combination of both forms of expression.